Lukáš Krpálek: 2013–2015

 Krpálek entered the new Olympic cycle with a victory at the Grand Slam Paris.
 Because of that, he received 500 points toward his IJF ranking, and on 13 February 2013, he became world no. 1 for the first time in his career.
 Soon afterwards he won the 2013 European Judo Championships in Budapest, beating Grol in the final.
 Later, because of his maturita exams, he missed several Grand Prix tournaments and lost his lead in world rankings.
 He enrolled at a university, which made him eligible for the 2013 Summer Universiade.
 There he won both the light heavyweight and open weight competitions.
 At the 2013 World Judo Championships in Rio de Janeiro Krpálek was defeated by Grol in the semi-finals, but won a bronze medal after defeating Japanese judoka Takashi Ono.
-In December he won the Kano Cup in Tokyo.
+In December he won the Grand Slam Tokyo.
 At the beginning of 2014 Krpálek was able to again reach the final of the Judo Grand Slam Paris, where he was defeated by the home judoka Cyrille Maret.
 Soon after Krpálek struggled through a series of minor injuries, yet he won the European Championships.
 Krpálek went to that year's World Championships in an excellent form.
 His hardest match came in the semi-finals where he faced Tagir Khaibulaev.
 Neither of the judokas was able to score, but Khaibulaev accumulated more shidos, and Krpálek went into the final.
 There he competed against José Armenteros, a Cuban judoka and surprise of the tournament.
 In the second half of the match Krpálek won by ippon via Oseakomi waza, winning his first senior world title.
 Because of health complications he didn't participate in another tournament for the rest of the year.
 In the first quarter of 2015 he continued to recover from his knee injury.
 Thus his first tournament that year was the Grand Prix in Zagreb where he came in third.
 At the end of June Krpálek went to the 2015 European Games in Baku.
 In the judo competition which that year served as the 2015 European Judo Championships as well, Krpálek lost in the finals to Henk Grol.
 At the 2015 World Judo Championships Krpálek finished fifth.